peerquery/curator-legacy/README.md

 ### "Warning"

-This new version(v2) contains breaking changes and will NOT run on the DB of v1.
-If you already have version 1 installed, please consider emptying the schema of the current DB, or use a new DB.
+This new version contains breaking changes and will NOT run on the DB of previous versions.
+If you already have any of the previous versions installed, please consider emptying the schema of the current DB, or use a new DB.